rerun/rerun/README.md

 : Path to directory where rerun will write log files

 `RERUN_COLOR`
-: Set 'true' if you want ANSI text effects
+: Set 'true' if you want ANSI text effects.
+Makes labels in text to print bold in the console.
+Syntax errors will also print bold.

 # LOGS